litestar-org/litestar/docs/lib/usage/stores.rst

     app = Starlite([], after_response=after_response)

-When using the :class:`FileStore <.file.FileStore>`, deleting expired items on startup is also an option:
+When using the :class:`FileStore <.file.FileStore>`, expired items may also be deleted on startup:

 .. code-block:: python